crusher-dev/documentation/docs/develop/insert-data.md

 ---
 title: Insert data
 description:
-  This page has instructions demonstrating how to insert into QuestDB from NodeJS, Java, Go or cURL.
+  This page has instructions demonstrating how to insert into Crusher from NodeJS, Java, Go or cURL.
 The examples show the REST API as well as the InfluxDB integration.
 ---

-This page shows how to insert data into QuestDB using different programming languages or tools.
+This page shows how to insert data into Crusher using different programming languages or tools.

 ## First things first

-Make sure you have QuestDB running and accessible, you can do so from [Docker](/docs/get-started/docker/), the [binaries](/docs/get-started/binaries/) or [Homebrew](/docs/get-started/homebrew/) for macOS users.
+Make sure you have Crusher running and accessible, you can do so from [Docker](/docs/get-started/docker/), the [binaries](/docs/get-started/binaries/) or [Homebrew](/docs/get-started/homebrew/) for macOS users.